SDITools/Airlock/README.md

 Universal Analytics has a debug version of analytics.js that outputs verbose logging to the console.
 To load this version instead of the default, set `_airlock.debug = true;`.

 ### Custom Namespacing for UA: `_airlock.gaNamespace`
 Universal Analytics allows implementors to choose a custom namespace for the Universal Analytics library (it defaults to `ga`).
-To choose a custom namespace, set `_airlock.gaNamespace = 'yourCustomNamespace'`.
+To choose a custom namespace, set `_airlock.gaNamespace = 'yourCustomNamespace';`.

 ### Custom Dimension Mapping: `_airlock.dimensionMap`
-By default, Airlock will map GA custom variable slot numbers to dimension numbers, thus `_gaq.push(['_setCustomVar', 2, 'name', 'value']);` will translate to `ga("set", "dimension2", "value");`
+By default, Airlock will map GA custom variable slot numbers to UA dimension numbers, thus `_gaq.push(['_setCustomVar', 2, 'name', 'value']);` will translate to `ga("set", "dimension2", "value");`

 If you need to override this default behaviour, you can map slot numbers or custom variable names to dimension numbers using the `_airlock.dimensionMap` property: